Ayaan2106/Churn_Prediction/README.md

 # Churn_Prediction
-Predicting customer churn in the telecom sector using a Random Forest classifier.
-Includes SQL data prep, Python modelling, and Power BI dashboards to identify high-risk customers and quantify revenue at risk.
+A classification project predicting customer churn using SQL for data preparation, Python for modelling, and Power BI for visual insights.

+## Project Overview
+The goal is to identify customers likely to churn and highlight revenue at risk.
+The workflow includes:
+- SQL data extraction and basic cleaning
+- Python-based feature preparation and model training
+- Power BI dashboards for summarising churn patterns and predictions

+## Tech Stack
+- **SQL**: Data extraction and initial cleaning
+- **Python**: pandas, scikit-learn, matplotlib
+- **Power BI**: Dashboard for churn overview, and reports for drivers, and predictions

+## Model Performance
+- Accuracy: ~92%
+- ROC AUC: ~0.86

+## Requirements
+See `requirements.txt` for Python dependencies.